 This widget is your way to track the teams fixing vulnerabilities on your assets.

 Top Highest-Impact Campaigns

 Top 5 campaigns with the highest risk-mass impact on the organization.
-This widget presents the top in-progress campaigns that are fixing many risks, so you can easily track the progress from the dashboard.
+This widget presents the top in-progress campaigns that fix many risks so you can easily track the progress from the dashboard.

-It also brings more awareness to the use of campaigns to make your security program more efficient.
+It also brings more awareness to using campaigns to make your security program more efficient.